scarletknight11/Robot-Abuse-Mini-Project/README.md

 Link 1: https://youtu.be/QSybzjV6AYw

-The other scene is 'Robot Project_MRTK' which works the same way except you can run the project Directly on Microsoft HoloLens 2 device
+The other scene is 'Robot Project_MRTK' which works the same way except you can run the project directly on Microsoft HoloLens 2 device

 Link 2: https://youtu.be/H_h9nKWMPn0